 Special types of rugs require special cleaning care.
-Keeping care tags on the rug for easy reference.
+File away care tags on the rug for easy reference.
 Pay close attention to recommendations for deep cleaning and using a rug shampooer or a cleaning machine.
 Follow these tips for taking care of specialty rugs.

 Check rugs for stitching breaks before and after cleaning.
 Check labels to determine whether small braided rugs are washable.
 If they are, place them in a zippered pillowcase or mesh laundry bag.
 Wash in cool water on a gentle cycle, rinsing thoroughly.
 Tumble dry on a low setting.

 Antique and Persian runners are popular choices for kitchens and other high-traffic areas, so they might need more attention than others.
 Vacuum a new Oriental rug as you would carpet and wool area rugs.
 Use special care with delicate vintage or antique rugs.
 Protect them from the vacuum by placing a piece of nylon screen over the rug and weighting it down with books or bricks.
 Vacuum over the screen.
 Or, tie a piece of nylon mesh over the vacuum attachment and change the mesh frequently as dirt accumulates.
 Have these rugs professionally cleaned once a year.
 Rotate rugs to ensure even wear; direct exposure to sun will cause fading.